nyxtom/threejs-code-journal/README.md

 # Three.js Code Journal

-Welcome to the Three.js Code Journal!
+Welcome to the Three.js Code Journal.
 This repository serves as a daily log of code exercises focused on Three.js.
 Each exercise or project is organized by date, making it easy to track your progress and revisit previous work.

 ## Folder Structure